Information updated March 2020

-The Delano Fire Department responded to 528 calls in 2016.
-It responds to calls in Delano, and will routinely lend aid to departments from surrounding communities.
+The Delano Fire Department responded to 535 calls in 2019.
+It responds to calls in Delano and contracted areas within Franklin Township, Rockford Township, and the City of Independence, and will routinely lend aid to departments from surrounding communities.

 Dedication and courage